thephpleague/csv/docs/9.0/reader/index.md

 ### Reader::getRecords basic usage

 The `Reader` class let's you access all its records using the `Reader::getRecords` method.
 The method returns an `Iterator` containing all CSV document records.
-It will also:

-- Filter out the empty lines;
-- Extract the records using the [CSV controls characters](/9.0/connections/controls/);
+It will extract the records using the [CSV controls characters](/9.0/connections/controls/);

 ~~~php
 use League\Csv\Reader;